NVizzutti/LRU-Cache/README.md

 ### Linked-List

 The linked list holds a `nil` value for the head node, as well as the tail node.
-This keeps consistency and makes for cleaner code when keeping track of moving pointers.
-Ruby's `Enumerable` module was added to allow for extra functionality.
-As lookup time is linear `O(n)`, the hash map is needed to optimize the cache.
+This avoids having to re-assign `head` or `tail` and allows easy access to first and last nodes.
+Still, as lookup time is linear `O(n)`, the hash map is needed to optimize the cache.

 ### Putting it Together